 Remarks: Controls many annual broadleaf weeds but is weak on smartweed and mustards and does not control perennial weeds or grasses.
 Alfalfa should be actively growing and free of stress, and no rainfall should occur within 7-10 days to reduce risk of crop injury.
 Seedlings may show temporary stunting, particularly if higher rates are applied during hot, humid conditions.
-Do not apply after the first cutting.
 Butyrac can be tank mixed with Buctril, Poast Plus, Pursuit, Raptor, or Select Max.